 To begin, cook up your chickpeas however you like, or use canned if you want.
 I soak and sprout all my beans and peas for a day or so.
-To do this, soak chickpeas overnight in dechlorinated water if you have it (click the link to see how I make this for all my sprouting) then sprout for about 36-48 hours, rinsing every 12 hours, until they grow tails about half as long as the bean.
+This is a completely optional step.
+To sprout your chickpeas, soak them overnight in filtered or dechlorinated water (click the link to see how I make this for all my sprouting) then sprout for about 36-48 hours, rinsing every 12 hours, until they grow tails about half as long as the bean.
 With sprouted chickpeas the cooking time is shorter, and sprouting also helps with digestibility.

 |Chickpeas after optional two-day sprouting|